Dacarbazine (Generic Name)

 About This Drug

 Dacarbazine is used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)

-- Nausea and vomiting.
-These symptoms may occur within hours after you receive the drug and may last up to one to two days.
+- Nausea and throwing up (vomiting).
+These symptoms may happen within a few hours after your treatment and may last up to one to two days.
 Medicines are available to stop or lessen these side effects.

 Possible Side Effects (Less Common)

-- Flu-like symptoms for a few days after receiving this drug: fever, headache, muscle and joint aches, and fatigue.
+- Flu-like symptoms for a few days after getting this drug.
+These symptoms may include fever, headache, muscle and joint aches, and fatigue.